 Beginning in the second half of the fourth century, the iconography changed and the theme of the Passion of Christ became very important.
 A type of sculpture emerged that divided scenes using architectural elements, these scenes contain themes and symbols relating to the Passion.
 Often, the center of the sarcophagus was occupied by the triumphant Cross crowned with flowers, or by an image alluding to the Apostolic College -The 12 Apostles, The Church- receiving the law from the hands of Christ.
 From this period and style is the extraordinary sarcophagus of Milan from the late fourth century.

-In Rome, important official sculpture workshops functioned which exported sculptures and sculptural styles to Spain.
-After the sack of Rome in 410 Ravenna becomes an important center for Early Christian sculpture due to the closure and disappearance of the Roman sculptural workshops.
-Ravenna sarcophagi were characterized by their semi-cylindrical caps and were adorned with plenty of symbols in front of the figures; they were widely distributed in the V and VI centuries.
+In Rome were located some important official sculpture workshops which exported sculptures and sculptural styles to Spain.
+After the sack of Rome in 410 Ravenna becomes an important center for the Early Christian sculpture due to the closure and disappearance of the Roman sculptural workshops.
+The sarcophagi produced in Ravenna were characterized by their semi-cylindrical caps and were adorned with a multitude of symbols in front of the figures; they were widely distributed in the V and VI centuries.
 The closure of the Roman sculpture workshops promoted the appearance of several others throughout the empire.
 Between them some worth mention are the workshops at Arles in Provence, which were faithful to the style dictated by the Roman workshops and whose sarcophagi production was abundant and widely distributed.
 The Carthage and Tarraco studios were also important centers of sculpture production during the fifth century.

 Dyptich: Any object with two flat plates attached at a hinge.